WatchOutNewsAgency/wona.github.com/_posts/2019-08-27-branch-change.md

 category: academics
 image: branch-change-1.jpg
 excerpt: "To be or not to be a BC"
-authors: "Jayati Shrivastava, Divyam Goel, Arnab Mukherjee"
+author: "Jayati Shrivastava, Divyam Goel, Arnab Mukherjee"

 ---